ghc-proposals/ghc-proposals/proposals/0000-no-type-in-type.rst

   in that users will not need to use CPP to avoid warnings.
 (In particular, note that ``import Data.Kind`` is always a fine thing to do, even without ``-XTypeInType``.)

+* This proposal paves the way for future proposals relating to type-level features.
+  Specifically, implementing this will make it possible to treat kind-variable scoping the same way we do type-variable scoping.
+The proposal is yet to be written, but I will update this paragraph when it's available.

 Costs and Drawbacks
 -------------------